 The VMB was different and I admit I had come to love it.
 I was very reluctant to commit totally to just a CNC machine when I did so many ad hoc jobs quickly and easily on the VMB.
 I had added DRO and had invested in extensive tooling to match its R8 taper.
 I had made a laser centring tool (see write up) and Angel Light illumination collar.
 The VMB would be staying.

 So what is different between the 440 and 770.
 Larger X,Y,Z movement, the 440 spindle does not reverse and the motor is lower rated.
 A reversing motor is needed if you are doing conventional tapping of threads on the mill.
 As a way round this you can mill tap larger threads or tap off line.
 I decided this combination of mill tapping and off line would work for me.
 Following my trip to NYC CNC and seeing their tapping arm, I have added a Roscamat Mosquito Tapping Arm to the workshop assets with a range of collets to cover M2 through to M8.
+I am surprised how well this performs.
+It will drive a M8 spriral tap into 25mm aluminium without the clutch breaking.

 Both the 440 and 770 have power tool bars.
 The budget would allow the full enclosure to be bought on the 440 but the 770 was huge in comparison.